Divorce

 A: An action to determine paternity can be started by the mother, the potential father, a guardian or conservator of the child, or the state.
 Paternity actions receive priority over other cases.
 Blood tests can be required by either party or at the court’s request.
 If the question isn’t settled, a trial will be held to determine paternity (A.R.S. §25-801 - §25-817).

-AYes, but they are not absolute.
-In a proceeding for dissolution of marriage, a court will determine custody according to the best interest of the child, which may sometimes be sole custody with one parent (A.R.S. §25-403.01).
-The court may also order parenting time to the non-custodial parent unless visitation would seriously endanger the child’s physical, mental, moral, or emotional health (A.R.S. §25-408).
+A: In a proceeding for dissolution of marriage, a court will determine joint or sole custody (called “legal decision-making” in Arizona) according to the best interest of the child (A.R.S. §25-403.01).
+A parent who is not granted sole or joint legal decision-making is still entitled to parenting time unless it would seriously endanger the child’s physical, mental, moral, or emotional health.
 With any custody order, the court will determine the amount of child support.
 Even with joint custody, there is still a responsibility of each parent to provide for the support of the child (A.R.S. §25-403.09).
-According to A.R.S. §8-533, parental rights can also be terminated by the court when:

-• The parent has abandoned the child
+• The parent has abandoned the child;

-• The parent has neglected or willfully abused a child
+• The parent has neglected or willfully abused a child;

-• The parent is unable to carry out parental responsibilities because of mental illness, mental deficiency, or a history of chronic abuse of drugs or alcohol
+• The parent is unable to carry out parental responsibilities because of mental illness, mental deficiency, or a history of chronic abuse of drugs or alcohol;

-• A potential father has failed to file a paternity claim or action in certain circumstances
+• A potential father has failed to file a paternity claim or action in certain circumstances.

 Laws may have changed since the last time this article was updated.
 The current and most up-to-date laws can be accessed here.